Andre Dawson was drafted by the Expos in 1975 and was Rookie of the Year in 1977

 Andre Dawson was one of the most productive hitters of the 1980s.

 Andre Dawson played the first 7 years of the 1980s with the Montreal Expos and the final three of the decade with the Chicago Cubs.
-By the time the decade was over, Dawson tallied 290 homers, 895 RBI, and a 128 OPS+.
-The decade saw him earn 8 Gold Glove Awards, 6 All Star appearances, four Silver Sl
+By the time the 80s were over, Dawson tallied 290 homers, 895 RBI, and a 128 OPS+.
+The ten-year span saw him earn 8 Gold Glove Awards, 6 All Star appearances, four Silv

 Andre Dawson was one of the most productive hitters of the 1980s.

 Andre Dawson played the first 7 years of the 1980s with the Montreal Expos and the final three of the decade with the Chicago Cubs.
-By the time the decade was over, Dawson tallied 290 homers, 895 RBI, and a 128 OPS+.
+By the time the 80s were over, Dawson tallied 290 homers, 895 RBI, and a 128 OPS+.

-The decade saw him earn 8 Gold Glove Awards, 6 All Star appearances, four Silver Sluggers, and an MVP Award.
+The ten-year span saw him earn 8 Gold Glove Awards, 6 All Star appearances, four Silver Sluggers, and an MVP Award.
+Quite simply, he was one of the best players of the decade.

 Before the start of the 1982 season Andre Dawson received this check from the Major League Baseball Players Association for the sum of $2,527.
 A nice chunk of change for the 27-year old outfielder.